microsoft/OCR-Form-Tools/README.md

 custom events (training, model compose and prediction), Form recognizer API version, browser version, OS version, approximate location (according your ISP: country and city)

 *If you do not like to share this information with us, feel free to delete telemetry key.
 It is located at ```src/common/constant.ts```.
-It should not affect to any of the tool's operations.*
+It should not affect any of the tool's operations.*

 Alternatively if you want to gather your own telemetry - you can just replace the **insightsKey** with your own.
 We use **Azure Application Insights** telemetry service.
 All related docs are [here](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview).